 XFS is designed to be a very high performance filesystem.
 Under certain conditions, throughput exceeds 100 MB per second.
-Its performance scales to complement the CHALLENGE MP architecture and the ORIGIN 2000 architecture.
+Its performance scales to complement the CHALLENGETM MP architecture.
 While traditional filesystems suffer from reduced performance as they grow in size, with XFS there is no performance penalty.

 You can create filesystems with block sizes ranging from 512 bytes to 64 KB.
 For real-time data, the maximum extent size is 1 GB.
-Filesystem extents, which provide for contiguous data within a file, are created automatically for normal files and may be configured at file creation time for real-time files using the fcntl() system call.
-Extents are multiples of a filesystem block.
+Filesystem extents, which provide contiguous data within a file, are configurable at file creation time using the fcntl() system call and are multiples of the filesystem block size.
 Inodes are created as needed by XFS filesystems.
 You can specify the size of inodes with the -i option to the filesystem creation command, mkfs.
-You can also specify the maximum percentage of the space in a filesystem that can be occupied by inodes with the -i maxpct= option of the mkfs command.
+You can also specify the maximum percentage of the space in a filesystem that can be occupied by inodes with the mkfs -i maxpct= option.

-A feature of XFS filesystems called extended attributes enables users and applications to associate name and value pairs to files, directories, symbolic links, and inodes.
+A feature of XFS filesystems called Extended Attributes enables users and applications to associate name and value pairs to files, directories, symbolic links, and inodes.
 These name and value pairs are called attributes and can be set and displayed with the attr command.
-For more information see the, attr(1) reference page.
+For more information see the attr(1) reference page.

 Two features of XFS filesystems enable applications to control their I/O bandwidth allocation.
-Guaranteed-rate I/O, described in Chapter 8, "System Administration for Guaranteed-Rate I/O," enables a process to receive data from a system resource at a predefined rate, regardless of other activity on the system.
+Guaranteed-rate I/O, described in Chapter 8, "System Administration for Guaranteed-Rate I/O," enable a process to receive data from a system resource at a predefined rate, regardless of other activity on the system.
 Priority I/O, described in the prio(5) reference page, enables a process to reserve a portion of the system's resources for its exclusive use for a period of time.

-Most filesystem commands, such as du, dvhtool, ls, mount, prtvtoc, and umount, work with XFS filesystems with no user-visible changes.
+Most filesystem commands, such as du, dvhtool, ls, mount, prtvtoc, and umount, work with XFS filesystems as well as EFS filesystems with no user-visible changes.
 A few commands, such as df, fx, and mkfs have additional features for XFS.
 The filesystem commands clri, fsck, findblk, and ncheck are not used with XFS filesystems.

-For backup and restore, use the standard IRIX commands backup, bru, cpio, restore, and tar and the optional software product NetWorker for IRIX for files smaller than 2 GB.
+For backup and restore, the standard IRIX commands Backup, bru, cpio, Restore, and tar and the optional software product NetWorker[®] for IRIX can be used for files less than 2 GB in size.
 To dump XFS filesystems, the new command xfsdump must be used instead of dump.
 Restoring from these dumps is done using xfsrestore.
-For more information about the relationships between xfsdump, xfsrestore, dump, and restore on XFS filesystems, see the "About xfsdump and xfsrestore" section of the "Backup and Recovery Procedures" chapter of IRIX Admin: Backup, Security, and Accounting.
+See Table 3-1 and Table 3-2 in Chapter 3, "Dumping and Restoring XFS Filesystems," for more information about the relationships between xfsdump, xfsrestore, dump, and restore on XFS and EFS filesystems.